Correggio

 Correggio's other masterpieces include pictures like: Lamentation (Deposition) (1525, Galleria Nazionale, Parma) and The Martyrdom of Four Saints (Galleria Nazionale, Parma).
 The latter is notable in that it informed later Baroque compositions such as Truth by Bernini (1598-1680) and Death of Saint Agnes (1660) by Ercole Ferrata (1610-86).

-Reputation
+Reputation and Legacy

-Correggio's other paintings, not mentioned above, include:
+Examples of Correggio's High Renaissance painting, not mentioned above, include:

 - Judith and the Servant (c.1510) Musee des Beaux-Arts, Strasbourg.